 - salt and pepper to taste

-Lay out a sheet of parchment paper large enough for the salmon and with room to be able to fold fold and enclose.
+- Lay out two sheet of parchment paper cut large enough to house the salmon and with room to be able to crimp enges and enclose.

 - Place each piece of salmon in the center a sheet of parchment paper.
 Sprinkle with chile powder, salt and pepper and a pinch or two of orange zest.

 - Add about three slices of jalapeno peppers on the salmon fillets.
 Then add two half slices of orange.